 The skewed double-layers are foreseen to allow a precise reconstruction of the z coordinate of the tracks.
 Nevertheless, the bigger the skew angle, the more difficulties arise for the mechanics and the technical problems for the STT construction increases.
-The simulations have to determine the minimum skew angle which allows to meet the requirements of table 3.
+The simulations have to determine the minimum skew angle which allows to reach the expected performance as given in table 4.
 From the simulations we also expect the determination of the best place for the skewed double-layers within the detector, and the number of shorter tubes needed in each module as well.